NoroffFEU/development-platforms/src/content/docs/databases/SQLite/SQLite-case-study.md

 1. **Connect the DBMS as a Library**: You can integrate SQLite into your application by connecting it as a library to any programming language that supports it.
 The APIs used may vary between languages and frameworks.
 Some programming languages, such as Python, have built-in support for SQLite.
 SQLite is also included in operating systems like various mobile OS and Windows 10.

 2. **Use SQLite3 Utility**: SQLite3 is a command-line utility for interacting with SQLite databases, provided by the developers of SQLite.
 It's available for Windows, Mac OS, and Linux.
 Using SQLite3, you can perform various database operations like creating, modifying, querying, or deleting tables and data.
-This utility is especially useful for those who prefer working with databases through a command-line interface.
+This utility is handy for those who prefer working with databases through a command-line interface.

 SQLite3 allows you to write and execute SQL queries directly, interacting with the SQLite engine embedded in your application.
-It's a versatile tool for managing SQLite databases in a simple and efficient manner.
+It's a versatile tool for managing SQLite databases simply and efficiently.

 ### Learning and Documentation